nikolaevmaks/ExpandableTextView/README.md

 # ExpandableTextView

 Expandable text view with Yet text feature (when it is collapsed).
-Text have 5 line count in collapsed state (customizable).
+Text has 5 lines count in collapsed state (customizable).

 ###How to use